7:30 a.m. - 8:30 a.m.||

 enacted and what types of regulations can be expected to be enacted in the

 future on the local, state, and federal levels.
-Panelists will also cover the use of independent contractors for end-delivery and the evolving case law that may limit
+Panelists will also cover the use of independent contractors for end-delivery and the evolving case law that may limit such use.

 MODERATOR: Edwina V. Kessler, Partner, Catri, Holton, Kessler, & Kessler, P.A., Fort Lauderdale, FL